yukkes/json-server-go/README.md

 Also when doing requests, it's good to know that:

-- If you make POST, PUT, PATCH or DELETE requests, changes will be automatically and safely saved to `db.json` using [lowdb](https://github.com/typicode/lowdb).
+- If you make POST, PUT, PATCH or DELETE requests, changes will be automatically and safely saved to `db.json`.
 - Your request body JSON should be object enclosed, just like the GET output. (for example `{"name": "Foobar"}`)
 - Id values are not mutable.
 Any `id` value in the body of your PUT or PATCH request will be ignored.
 Only a value set in a POST request will be respected, but only if not already taken.
 - A POST, PUT or PATCH request should include a `Content-Type: application/json` header to use the JSON in the request body.
 Otherwise it will return a 2XX status code, but without changes being made to the data.

 ## Routes